Mbilia Bel: 1996–2005: from Yalowa to Belissimo

-In October 2001, M'bilia Bel announced to Le Phare that her upcoming album Welcome was in the conclusive phases of production and slated for debut on 15 November.
+In October 2001, Mbilia Bel announced to Le Phare that her upcoming album Welcome was in the conclusive phases of production and slated for debut on 15 November.
 Comprising ten tracks, the album was produced by Syllart Productions, a France-based label specializing in African and Afro-Latin music established by Senegalese producer Ibrahima Sylla.
 Executive producer Waly Timera oversaw its distribution by Next Music and Sono.
 Welcome was recorded at Studio Recorder, with Hervé Marignac managing the mixing, and the arrangements managed by Manu Lima and Souzy Kasseya.
 However, the National Commission for the Censorship of Songs and Performances (CNCCS) interdicted its three singles from television due to alleged obscenities in the tracks.
 Without any changes to the visuals, the same music videos eventually reappeared on television channels for public airing.
 Despite the ban, she promoted the album with a sold-out show at Pullman Kinshasa Grand Hotel on 9 November 2002, where she performed alongside Tshala Muana.
-She subsequently took part in the Empire Fondation orchestra's concert at Pullman Kinshasa Grand Hotel on November 30 and appeared at Empire Foundation's debut concert at the LSC in Paris on 27 March 2003.
-In July 2003, M'bilia Bel won ACMCO's Best Female Singer of 2002 in their annual referendum, and in December, Welcome's breakout single "Douceur" earned her the Best Central Africa Female accolade at the Kora Awards in Sun City.
+She subsequently took part in the Empire Fondation orchestra's concert at Pullman Kinshasa Grand Hotel on 30 November and appeared at Empire Foundation's debut concert at the LSC in Paris on 27 March 2003.
+In July 2003, she won ACMCO's Best Female Singer of 2002 in their annual referendum, and in December, Welcome's breakout single "Douceur" earned her the Best Central Africa Female accolade at the Kora Awards in Sun City.

-From 27 September to 9 October 2004, M'bilia Bel performed at Pullman Kinshasa Grand Hotel for the commemorative events marking the tenth anniversary of Abeti Masikini's death.
+From 27 September to 9 October 2004, Mbilia Bel performed at Pullman Kinshasa Grand Hotel for the commemorative events marking the tenth anniversary of Abeti Masikini's death.
 The event was coordinated by the Abeti Masikini Foundation in conjunction with Akueson Worldwide of France and Shabani Records of the DRC.
-Later that year, M'bilia Bel released her ten-track album Belissimo, which was produced by Syllart Productions and distributed by Stern's Africa in the UK.
+Later that year, she released her ten-track album Belissimo, which was produced by Syllart Productions and distributed by Stern's Africa in the UK.
 Belissimo was arranged by Souzy Kasseya and includes backing vocals from Awa Maïga, Melodie Tabu, Monique Ouadjah Koko, Prince Lessa Lassan, and Shakembo.
-The album was recorded at Studio Recorder in Paris, with Etienne Colin as the sound engineer.
-To promote Belissimo, M'bilia Bel hosted a show in Kenya in May 2005 and then presented a VIP performance at Sheraton Kampala Hotel on 2 September, with another concert at Mayfair Hotel in Jinja, on 3 September.
+To promote Belissimo, Mbilia Bel hosted a show in Kenya in May 2005 and then presented a VIP performance at Sheraton Kampala Hotel on 2 September, with another concert at Mayfair Hotel in Jinja, on 3 September.
 She further promoted the album with a tour spanning Dubai, Ethiopia, Zambia, Namibia, and Tanzania.
-On 13 October, M'bilia Bel was nominated for Best Female Artist at the Kora Awards.
+On 13 October, Mbilia Bel was nominated for Best Female Artist at the Kora Awards.